djsudduth/keep-it-markdown/README.md

 Fixed image overwrite if note has no title or text and using -c switch
 Fixed error of markdown note imports if there are special characters within
 Added create and update dates of markdown files to imported notes
-Added option to update Keep notes to archive after conversion

 ## 0.5.2 Recent Changes
 Switched audio file extensions to m4a from acc
+Added Joplin exports flag to use front matter header